disc5/DyraLib/README.md

 # DyraLib - Dyad Ranking Software
 **Dyad Ranking** is a problem setting within preference learning.
-It is about learning from and the prediction of preferences on feature vectors pairs (called dyads).
+It is about learning from and the prediction of preferences on feature vector pairs (called dyads).

 Implementations to the following dyad ranking models are provided: BilinPL, PLNet and LFPL.
 Prototypical implementations with demoscripts and sample data are given in Matlab and Java code.